ycfung/graph-convnet-tsp/README.md

 5. Move to the project main folder `graph-convnet-tsp` in shell.

-6. Run the training program and pass the path of config file as argument using the command `python main.py --config <path>\graph-convnet-tsp\logs\tsp25\config_mean.json`.
-Note that there are different aggregation configs including `mean`, `max`, `min` and `sum` in this directory.
-Specify the one that you wish to use.
+6. Run the training program and pass the path of config file as argument using the command `python main.py --config <path>\graph-convnet-tsp\logs\tsp25\config.json`

 # Testing GNN on the China's high-speed railway graph

 1. After the training program finishes, we have `best_val_checkpoint.tar` and `last_train_checkpoint.tar` in the `/logs` directory.
 2. Open Jupyter Notebook and run `china_path.ipynb` to get our optimal paths.
-5. We can use Tableau to visualize the optimal paths on the map.
+3. We can use Tableau to visualize the optimal paths on the map.
+You can open the file in the `/data/tableau` directory to read the results.